Tena-rin/Kintsugi-Splitter/README.md

 ### Artificial Data (人工データ)
 These images are **not actually broken nor repaired**.
-They are intact plates where **kintsugi-like lines were manually drawn using digital tools**
-(e.g., Photoshop) to simulate fracture patterns and gold repairs.
+They are intact plates where **kintsugi-like lines were manually drawn using digital tools** to simulate fracture patterns and gold repairs.
 This allows testing under controlled conditions.

 ### Real Kintsugi Data (実データ)